What we’re looking for

 You’ll be working on a large range of areas within our tech stack.

-On the backend, our stack is PHP-based, and currently migrating from its CodeIgniter 3.x framework to Symfony 4 by gradual introduction of Symfony (and various other) components.
-The other principal parts of the stack are Mongo (with Doctrine’s Mongo ODM), Elasticsearch and Beanstalkd.
+On the backend, our stack is primarily PHP-based, and currently migrating from its CodeIgniter 3.x framework to Symfony 4 by gradual introduction of Symfony (and various other) components.
+The other principal parts of the stack are PostgreSQL (with Doctrine’s ORM), Elasticsearch and Beanstalkd.

 You’ll also be helping us plan and build out great new features.